Eoghanmc22/mate-rov-2025/README.md

   - Actually manages/controls the robot
   - It is written as a headless bevy app
 - `surface`
-  - This is the binary running on the laptop controling the ROV
+  - This is the binary running on the laptop controlling the ROV
   - Connects to the ROV, reads human input, displays cameras, runs computer vision
   - Written as a normal bevy app
 - `common`
   - This library defines the communication between `robot` and `surface`
   - ECS sync, ECS bundles and components, most type definitions, networking protocol
 - `motor_code`
-  - This library implements the secret sauce motor_code
+  - This library implements our secret sauce motor math code
-  - The not-so-heavy lifting behind how be map movement commands to thruster commands
+  - The responsible for mapping movement commands to thruster commands
 - `networking`
   - This library implements a fast non-blocking TCP server and client
   - Handles low level protocol details
-- `runner-rpi`
-  - This binary automates uploading builds of `robot` to the Raspberry Pi over ssh
-  - This should have been a bash script, but now it's blazingly fast

 ## System Ordering